fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 #### Network Variables:
 ```
 network_interfaces = [
   # Port 1 of your FortiGate.
-This interface has one internal load balancer (ilb), and a route to the ilb.
+For this interface, this prject creates an internal load balancer (ILB) and a route to the ILB.
   {
     network_name  = "user1-network"        # Name of your network.
     subnet_name   = "user1-subnet"         # Name of your subnet.